Unofficial translation. The Russian version of the document has legal force.

 11.1.
 Platform Operator (clause 1.3) processes personal data for the purposes specified in section 7 and ensures the functioning of the Platform.

 11.2.
 Instructor in respect of data of their own students, which they maintain in CRM (contacts, private notes, tags, visit history), acts independently and bears responsibility for the lawfulness of their processing.
 Private notes of Instructor are not transmitted to Studios.
+In respect of storage and technical processing of students’ data in CRM, the Platform Operator acts on the Instructor’s instruction (Part 3 of Article 6 of 152-FZ): it ensures confidentiality and security of storage and does not determine the purposes of processing such data (terms of the instruction — section 5 of the Terms for Teachers).

 11.3.
 Studio is an independent personal data operator in respect of data of students who it receives in connection with attendance of its classes.
 The Studio: